logoPostPlanify

 What is the best Hootsuite alternative for small businesses?

-PostPlanify offers the best balance of features and flat-rate pricing at $29/month for 5 accounts with no per-user fees.
+PostPlanify offers the best balance of features and flat-rate pricing at $99/month for 15 accounts and 3 users with no per-user fees.
 Buffer is the simplest entry with a free plan, Zoho Social is ideal if you already use the Zoho ecosystem, and SocialBee is strong for small businesses with evergreen content libraries they want to recycle on a category-based schedule.

 Is PostPlanify a good Hootsuite alternative?

-Yes — PostPlanify replaces Hootsuite's per-user pricing with flat monthly plans starting at $29/month for 5 accounts ($49/mo for 10, $99/mo for 25 with 5 team members, custom Enterprise with unlimited team members).
-It offers unified analytics across all connected platforms, a vision-powered AI assistant, a built-in social inbox, team collaboration with multi-approver workflows, and white-label PDF reports.
+Yes — PostPlanify replaces Hootsuite's per-user pricing with flat monthly plans starting at $99/month for 15 accounts, 5 workspaces, and 3 users ($199/mo Premium for 30 accounts and 6 users, $299/mo Scale for 100 accounts and 12 users, custom Enterprise).
+It offers unified analytics across all connected platforms, a vision-powered AI assistant, a built-in social inbox, approval workflows on Premium+, and white-label PDF reports on Scale+.
 Hootsuite still wins on social listening depth and enterprise governance.

 Is Iconosquare a good Hootsuite alternative?